daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 5: Memory Becomes Action
 * Rang 6: Divide Your Mind ou Infer Thoughts

-**Intrusions du MJ:** Part of the disguise slips.
+**Intrusions de la MJ:** Part of the disguise slips.
 An NPJ thinks the disguised character is someone they know very well.

 -----